The Stirling/Drake novel:

 - Vindicated by History: A flop upon release, it is now considered a classic and one of the best films of the silent era.

 - Visual Effects of Awesome: The train crash on the bridge.
-It's still impressive today for the simple reason that they crashed an actual train.
+It's still impressive today for the simple reason that it isn't an effect - they crashed an actual train.